THE COFFEY/COFFEE SURNAME:

 THE COFFEY Y-DNA PROJECT:

-NOTE: We have considerable information on the various members of the Coffey DNA Project.
+NOTE: We collect considerable information on the various members of the Coffey DNA Project.
 I believe this is appropriate, because I believe all of us want to share and discuss our genealogy in order to learn about our ancestral connections.
 However, there is increasing concern in the world about privacy and data protection.
-Many agencies, including DNA testing services, are implementing something called GDPR (General Data Protection Regulation), which effectively gives our participants a “Right to be forgotten”, and to have their data removed.
+Many agencies, including DNA testing services, are implementing something called GDPR (General Data Protection Regulation), which effectively gives participants a “Right to be forgotten”, and to have their data removed.
 For more information, click here on GDPR.

 If you are unfamiliar with DNA testing, I recommend you look at the CCCReview2022 report.
 This is a presentation that I prepared for the 2022 Coffey Cousins convention.
 It covers some of the basics, and then moves on to a discussion of geographic Irish origins for many of the various Coffey Surname families and origins.
 More discussion of the various family lines will follow shortly.